Determination of Majorana type-phases from the time evolution of lepton numbers: Concluding Remarks

 \subsection{Acknowledgement}

 This work is supported by Japan Society for the Promotion of Science (JSPS) KAKENHI Grant Number JP17K05418 (T.M) and JP21K13923(K.Y).
+The part of this work has been presented in Planck 2024.
+We would like to thank G. C. Branco, M.N.
+Rebelo, A. Tanaka, R. Niimi, H. Takata and Y. Kawakami for useful discussions.
 One author, N.J.B, would like to express thanks to the Japanese government Ministry of Education, Culture, Sports, Science, and Technology (MEXT) for the financial support during the writing of this work.